pnochisaki/young-inglewood/_content/pages/contact.md

 email: hosp@younginglewood.com
 description: Have questions?
 Contact Young Inglewood Vineyards for more information about our handcrafted wines, tastings, and vineyard experiences.
+faqs:
+  - answer: Young Inglewood Vineyards is on the south side of the Saint Helena AVA in Napa Valley, California approximately 2 hours north of San Francisco.
+      Our estate on the benchland in the western reaches of St Helena has endowed us with well drained gravelly loam soils, ideal for growing Cabernet Sauvignon and other red Bourdeaux grape varieties.
+    question: Where is Young Inglewood located?
+  - answer: We welcome you to visit our winery by making a reservation on <a href=“https://www.exploretock.com/younginglewood”>Tock</a>.
+We offer a private estate tour and winery tasting that lasts approximately 90 minutes.
+Here, you can enjoy our wines at a seated private tasting surrounded by favorite pieces from Jim & Jacky Young’s art collection.
+    question: How can I visit Young Inglewood?
+  - answer: >
+      Please text us at: or email us at hosp@younginglewood.com.
+We will get back to you within one business day.
+    question: What’s the best way to reach Young Inglewood?
+  - answer: "We would love to have in our membership.
+We have several membership options that you can see and join from <a href=“https://www.younginglewood.com/membership”>our membership page</a>.
+      FYI Members receive wines twice a year with first access to wine releases, special allocations of limited wines, access to exclusive library wines and large formats, one complimentary estate tasting a year, concierge service, access to member only events, and the flexibility to customize their membership at any time. "
+    question: How do you join Friends of Young Inglewood?
 ---
 ### HOW TO GET TO US